fieldrndservices/libssh2lv/README.md

 Or,

-    $ bin/tests/reader
-    $ bin/tests/writer
-    $ bin/tests/status

-Or,

     $ make test

 ## License

-See the LICENSE file for more information about licensing and copyright.
+The labssh2 project is licensed under the [revised BSD 3-Clause](https://opensource.org/licenses/BSD-3-Clause) license.
+See the [LICENSE](https://github.com/fieldrndservices/labssh2-c/blob/master/LICENSE) file for more information about licensing and copyright.